EleutherAI/lm-evaluation-harness/docs/decontamination.md

 ## Usage

-Simply add a decontamination_ngrams_path when running main.py.
+Simply add a "--decontamination_ngrams_path" when running main.py.
 The provided directory should contain the ngram files and info.json produced in "Pile Ngram Generation" further down.

 ```bash